ansys/scade-pyalmgw/doc/source/usage/schema.rst

         "isllr": true
     }

-Each transition is a LLR but does not introduce a section.
+Each transition is an LLR but does not introduce a section.
 This is particularly useful for leaf items.

 **Notes**: